ashd90/dotfiles/README.md

 #DotFiles

-This repo contains the configuration files
+This repository contains the configuration files & personal scripts